tomayac/paul.kinlan.me/content/2018-04-15-share-target-api.markdown

-I'm constantly worried that on the web platform we are creating [unintended silos](/unintended-silos) by making it harder to get data in and out of web sites and apps, more importantly I worry that the data only flows one way: from the web to apps, because apps can be in all the places that users expect them to be on their devices.
+I'm constantly worried that on the web platform we are creating [unintended silos](/unintended-silos) by making it harder to get data in and out of web sites and apps, more importantly, I worry that the data only flows one way: from the web to apps, because apps can be in all the places that users expect them to be on their devices.

-I was pretty pleased that Chrome started to work [on the Share Target API](/breaking-down-silos-with-share-target-api) that complements the work on [navigator.share](/navigator.share).
-Where `navigator.share` lets you share information out of your web site to any app on the users device that can reciveve 'shares' (Intent.ACTION_SEND in Android parlance), the Web Share Target let's your web site (or PWA) say 'I want to play in that game too'.
+I was pretty pleased that Chrome started to work [on the Web Share Target API](/breaking-down-silos-with-share-target-api) that complements the work on [navigator.share](/navigator.share).
+Where `navigator.share` lets you share information out of your web site to any app on the users device that can reciveve 'shares' (`Intent.ACTION_SEND` in Android parlance), the Web Share Target lets your web site (or PWA) say 'I want to play in that game too'.

 I'm pretty pleased to say that this work is now available in Chrome on Android.